 How to help your team realize extra savings while working remotely

-In the 7th blog in our series about remote work, we’ll give you some ideas about helping your team realize additional savings while working from home.
-Even though some regions of the country are opening up, many are still under a stay-at-home order.
-Some companies are continuing to ask their teams to work virtually.
+Even though some regions of the country are opening up, many are still under a stay-at-home order and many companies are continuing to ask their teams to work virtually.

 Our industry, outsourced customer service, is often associated with centralized call centers.
 Many of today’s businesses are working to shift to a virtual model like ours.
 When you consider this workforce is hourly and that many households currently have at least one person out of work, we thought it would be helpful to offer some tips that will save them some money.